The 6 Best Tourist Attractions in Saudi Arabia to Visit This Spring

 Even if you can’t enter the mosque, you will still be amazed by its architecture and courtyard, all of which will look great on your social media feed.

-Riyadh also has a world-famous UNESCO World Heritage site – the At-Turaif District.
+Riyadh is home to the world-famous UNESCO World Heritage site – the At-Turaif District.

 At-Turaif District was the original home of the country’s royal family and represented the capital of their dynasty until 1818.